darkn3rd/script-tut/README.md

 Demonstrate declaring numbers, characters, and strings.
 Show how to use these with:

+1. **String Concatenation**: separate strings and variables are combined together
-1. **String Interpolation**: variables are in the strings themselves and replaced with the value.
+2. **String Interpolation**: variables are in the strings themselves and replaced with the value.
-2. **String Concatenation**: separate strings and variables are combined together
+3. **String Formatting**: variables use interpolation with formatting functionality.
-3. **Multi-line String Variable**: Save a multi-line string into a variable.
+4. **Multi-line String Variable**: Save a multi-line string into a variable.
 Use HERE document if available.

 Additionally, show how to escape quote characters if needed.